Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 Arabic is a gender-specific language, just like French, Latvian, Hindi, etc. The Quran is an Arabic book, and the ideal examples of Arabic language rules are in the Quran.
-In Arabic, both a community in which men and women are mixed and a community which only consists of men are indicated with the same pronoun (hum).
+In Arabic, both a community in which men and women are mixed and a community that only consists of men are indicated with the same pronoun (hum – هم).
 Similarly, verbs are conjugated with a common pattern when the subjects related to that verb are all male or mixed in gender.
-However, there is a separate Arabic pronoun (hunna) for a group of women that does not include any men.
+However, there is a separate Arabic pronoun (hunna- هن) for a group of women that does not include any men.

 The commands and prohibitions in the Quran are general to include both genders.
 Only a few certain commands relevant to women include verbs and pronouns in feminine forms.
 In the Quran, expressions in the 2nd plural person and the 3rd plural person are prominent.
 These are all in masculine forms, which include both males and females according to Arabic grammar rules.
 Feminine patterns are used in verses that address women only or in subjects whose object is women.

-The Quran addresses all humankind, and except for a few gender-specific commands, The Almighty God addresses people using general words, such as, “you, who believe”, “believers”, “humankind”, “children of Adam”.
-The claim about disregarding women may only arise from not knowing Arabic grammar rules.
+All of the Quranic verses address all humankind, except for a few gender-specific commands which can be clearly distinguished by nouns addressing that gender.
+The Almighty God addresses people using general words, such as, “you, who believe”, “believers”, “humankind”, and “children of Adam”.
+The claim about disregarding women may only arise from not knowing Arabic grammar rules

 The Almighty God decrees being equitable towards non-muslims, as well as towards Muslims: